ryukiller/valorisvision/README.md

 License
 -------

-ValorisVisio is released under the [MIT License](https://chat.openai.com/c/LICENSE).
+ValorisVisio is released under the MIT License.
 Feel free to use, modify, and distribute it as per the license terms.

 Contact
 -------

-For any queries or support, please reach out to us at <support@valorisvisio.com>.
+For any queries or support, please reach out to us at <riangrapphics@gmail.com>.